silefort/ansible-starterkit/README.md

 # Ansible Starter Kit

+## Bootstrap a new server

+* Fill the `hosts` file 'newservers' group with your new server infos
+* Run the bootstrap playbook

+    ANSIBLE_HOST_KEY_CHECKING=false; ansible-playbook -i hosts playbooks/bootstrap.yml --sudo --ask-pass

+## References

 This repository is aimed at starting fast and effective with ansible.

 * Fill the `hosts` file with you groups and hosts.